DataDog/kics/documentation/rules/k8s/hpa_targets_invalid_object.md

 ### Description

- The Horizontal Pod Autoscaler must target a valid object.
+ The `HorizontalPodAutoscaler` must target a valid object.
+This rule verifies each entry in `spec.metrics` with `type: "Object"` includes the required fields: `object.metric`, `object.target`, and `object.describedObject` with `name`, `apiVersion`, and `kind`.
+If any of these fields are missing, the metric is considered invalid.

 ## Compliant Code Examples